-As a girl who is a self-confessed chocoholic you will rarely see me eating any dessert that doesn't involve chocolate, however for this cake I will always make an exception.
+As a self-confessed chocoholic you will rarely see me eating any dessert that doesn't involve chocolate, however for this cake I will always make an exception.
 Here is my veganised recipe for a classic cherry almond loaf cake.

 I first tried a cherry almond cake at a vegan afternoon tea and fell in love!
 When I got home I immediately began working on my own recipe to recreate this amazing cake and I think I've managed to do a pretty great job!